-- The applicant must be currently employed with a criminal justice agency and have at least six months experience, and - 2.
-The applicant must submit a résumé and all supporting documentation to the program coordinator for evaluation, and - The applicant must secure a letter of verification from the chief administrator of the employing agency attesting to the information contained in the applicant's résumé and supporting documentation regarding the prerequisites and criteria required by this policy, and - 4.
-The applicant must pay all fees required by the College.
+- 1. The applicant must be currently employed with a criminal justice agency and have at least six months experience, and - 2.
+The applicant must submit a résumé and all supporting documentation to the program coordinator for evaluation, and - The applicant must secure a letter of verification from the chief administrator of the employing agency attesting to the information contained in the applicant's résumé and supporting documentation regarding the prerequisites and criteria required by this policy.